Take some time from your busy schedule for a good home-cooked meal with Chicken Broccoli Alfredo Stuffed Shells For Two with homemade Alfredo sauce.

 Instructions

-- While the pasta is cooking, in a large skillet over medium heat, heat the oil.
-Add the chicken and onion and cook for 3 minutes.
-Flip and cook for another 3-4 minutes or until the chicken is fully cooked.
-Add the garlic and cook 30 seconds.
-Remove from the heat.
+3. While the pasta is cooking, in a large skillet over medium heat, heat the oil.
+Add the chicken and cook for 3 minutes.
+Flip and cook for another 3-4 minutes or until the chicken reaches an internal temperature of 165F.
+Transfer to a plate and keep warm.

-- While the chicken is cooking, make the sauce: In a large saucepan, melt the butter.
-Slowly whisk in the cream then whisk in the cheese.
+5. Slowly whisk in the cream then whisk in the cheese.
 Bring to a boil.
 Cook for 3-5 minutes or until thickened.
+Taste and adjust.
+If it's not salty enough, add a little more cheese.

-- In a large bowl, mix together the ricotta, 1 cup mozzarella, Parmesan, salt, basil, and egg.
-Add the chicken and cooked broccoli.
+6. In a large bowl, mix together the ricotta, 1 cup mozzarella, Parmesan, salt, basil, and egg.
+Add the cooked chicken and broccoli.

 More Shell Recipes